devopness/devopness/docs/legal/terms-of-service.md

 In using our Platform we may process your personal data, more information about this can be found here.

 Where you are not a consumer, you confirm that you have authority to bind the business on behalf of which you are accepting these Terms.
 In that context, references to “you” or “your” will be to that business.
-Otherwise it will refer to you, the individual entering into these Terms.<br><br>
+Otherwise it will refer to you, the individual entering into these Terms.

 ## ACCOUNT CREATION AND SECURITY
 - **You must create an account to use our Platform.** When you register for an account on our Platform you must ensure that all information you provide to us is accurate and kept up to date.
 Upon registration we grant to you the personal, non-transferable right and license to use the Platform for your own internal business purposes, until terminated as set out in these Terms.